pentamorfico/ParseroLogan/README.md

 ParseroLogan is a tool that downloads, annotates, and performs HMM-based searches on SRA contigs coming from the [Logan database](https://github.com/IndexThePlanet/Logan) .
 It uses `pyrodigal-gv` for ORF finding, `pyhmmer` for HMM searching, and `textual` for a UI-based progress table.
 It can optionally log progress to a file for use on HPC systems where interactive UIs may not be practical.

+The inputs are:

+* A text file containing a list of SRA accession numbers, one per line.
+* A HMMER3 HMM profile (multi-HMM files supported)

+The output is:

+* One folder per HMM profile
+* Inside each HMM profile folder, one folder per SRA ID.
+    * Each SRA folder contains the GFF, FNA and FAA files plus a list of the hits to the HMM profile

 ## Features

 - Download contigs from S3.